google/s2geometry/doc/intro.md

   bool InteriorIntersects(S2Cap const& other) const;

   // Return true if and only if the given point is contained in the interior
-  // of the cap (i.e. the cap excluding its boundary).  "p" should be be a
+  // of the cap (i.e. the cap excluding its boundary). bool InteriorContains(S2Point const& p) const;
-  // unit-length vector.
-  bool InteriorContains(S2Point const& p) const;

   // Increase the cap height if necessary to include the given point.
 If the
   // cap is empty then the center is set to the given point, but otherwise the
-  // center is not changed.  "p" should be a unit-length vector. void AddPoint(S2Point const& p);
+  // center is not changed.
+  void AddPoint(S2Point const& p);

   // Increase the cap height if necessary to include "other".
 If the current